 They were happy to see his back, if only for seven days.

-Old Bill’s car was in the rear parking lot and I pulled the cover off the big Detroit boat painted a somber gray.
+Old Bill’s car was in the rear parking lot and I pulled the cover off the big Detroit boat.
 He walked over to the passenger side and opened the door.

 “Mary liked driving fast.”